pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. method:: derive(key_material)

         :param bytes key_material: The input key material.
-        :retunr bytes: The derived key.
+        :return bytes: The derived key.

         Derives a new key from the input key material by performing both the extract and expand operations.